News

 Choosing the Right PAC Grade (Basicity & Al2O3)

-Basicity reflects the degree of pre-hydrolysis.
+Basicity reflects the degree of pre-hydrolysis during pac production.
 In practice:

 • Low basicity (≤40%) — stronger acid neutralization; effective for high color/low alkalinity waters (textiles, surface color).